Setting up a trading subsidiary for academy trusts

 Setup

-When setting up a trading subsidiary, it is also advisable to put in place robust arrangements that go beyond setting up a shelf company to ensure robust governance for the group.
-In particular, trusts may want to consider:
+When establishing a trading subsidiary, it is also advisable to put in place formal arrangements that go beyond setting up a shelf company to ensure robust governance for the group.
+In particular, academy trusts may want to consider:

-• whether they have any consents required under the Funding Agreement/Handbook
+• If any consents are required under the Funding Agreement/Handbook

-• an appropriate company type for the planned activity (usually a company limited by shares)
+• The appropriate company type for the planned activity (ordinarily a company limited by shares)

-• whether they have put in place appropriate corporate governance arrangements at both the academy trust and for the trading subsidiary (these will typically include appropriate Articles, an intra-group agreement and potentially a services agreement where support and other services are required)
+• Whether they should put in place appropriate corporate governance arrangements at both the academy trust and the trading subsidiary (these will typically include appropriate wholly owned subsidiary articles, an intra-group agreement and possibly a services agreement which formally documents the arrangements where support and other services are required from the academy trust so that the trading subsidiary can operate its business)

-• ensure they have appropriate mechanisms in place to ensure the trading subsidiary has sufficient working capital.
+• That appropriate mechanisms are in place to ensure the trading subsidiary has sufficient working capital.

-There are of course a wide range of other factors that may be relevant.
-For example;
+There are of course a wide range of other factors that may be relevant:

-• the ownership and treatment of any intellectual property involved;
+• Ownership and treatment of any intellectual property involved

-• the employment implications for the staff working on each of the service lines;
+• Employment implications for the staff working on each of the service lines

-In terms of DfE/ESFA consents, you should consider your proposal in the round and reflect on whether what you are proposing would be caught by the ESFA’s rules.
-In particular, there are potentially two areas you may wish to consider; the ESFA’s rules on related party transactions and whether anything in the arrangement is likely to fall within the remit of “novel, contentious and/or repercussive transactions” as set out in the Handbook.
-The use of trust property by the trading subsidiary may also need consent.
+In terms of DfE consents, you should consider your proposal in the round and reflect on whether what you are proposing would be caught by the DfE’s rules.
+There are potentially two areas you may wish to consider; the DfE’s rules on related party transactions and whether anything in the arrangement is likely to fall within the remit of “novel, contentious and/or repercussive transactions” as set out in the Handbook.
+The use of academy trust property by the trading subsidiary may also need consent under the terms of the Funding Agreement.

 Conclusion